Estimating the Number of Components in Finite Mixture Models via Variational Approximation: Background and New Method

 Now let us specialize the above general framework to finite mixture models~\eqref{model used}.
-As a common practice, we will augment the mixture model into a hierarchical model via introducing latent (class indicator) variables to facilitate efficient computation.
-In fact, a key property utilized in our theoretical analysis is that the conditional distribution of observation given latent variable is a regular parametric model.
-Let $S^n = (S_1, ..., S_n)$ denoting the collection of all latent variables, with each $S_i$ being discrete and taking values from $\{1,..,K\}$, indicating which mixture component that $X_i$ comes from.
+As a common practice, we augment the FMM into a hierarchical model by introducing latent (class indicator) variables to facilitate computation.
+In fact, a key property utilized in our analysis is that the conditional distribution of observations given latent variables is a regular parametric model.
+Let $S^n = (S_1, ..., S_n)$ denote the collection of all latent variables, with each $S_i$ taking values from $\{1,..,K\}$, indicating the mixture component that $X_i$ comes from.
 Then we have the hierarchical form of the model as $[X_i\,|\,S_i=k]\overset{iid}{\sim} g(x\,;\,\eta_k)$ and $S_i$ are i.i.d.~with $P(S_i=k) = w_k$, for $i\in[n]$ and $k\in[K]$.
-Moreover, we can express the joint distribution of $X^n$ given $\theta$ as
+Moreover, we can write the joint distribution of $X^n$ given $\theta$ as